Academic staff

 A Reconsideration of the Economic Decline of the British Aristocracy 1858-2018

 Bond, M. and Morton, J. (2023).
 A Reconsideration of the Economic Decline of the British Aristocracy 1858-2018.
-European review of Economic History. https://doi.org/10.1093/ereh/head016
+European Review of Economic History. https://doi.org/10.1093/ereh/head016